 Notes: 1 MDOT SHA and FHWA determined Alternative 5 is not a reasonable alternative, but it is included in the DEIS for comparison purposes only.
-2Alternatives 8 and 9 have the same limits of disturbance footprint and therefore have the same impacts.
-3Transportation Zoning/ Land Use Designation totals refer to transportation right-of-way outside of the existing I-495 & I-270 highway footprint.
+2Alternatives 8 and 9 have the same limits of disturbance footprint and therefore have the same impacts.3Transportation Zoning/ Land Use Designation totals refer to transportation right-of-way outside of the existing I-495 & I-270 highway footprint.

 As shown in Table 4-2, the impacts to existing land use differ slightly under each Build Alternative, with Alternative 9M having the least impact to land use and Alternative 10 having the greatest impact to land use.
 The most common land use conversion between the Build Alternatives would be from residential land use to transportation right-of-way, which would impact between 150.2 and 164.7 acres, or 0.4 to 0.5 percent of the total residential lands within the CEA Analysis Area.
-The second most common land use conversion would be from park and open space land use to transportation right-of-way, which would be between 56.6 and 60.8 acres, or 0.4 percent of the total park and open space within the CEA Analysis Area.
+The second most common land use conversion would be from park and open space land use to transportation right-of-way, which would be to transportation right-of-way, which would be from park and open space land use to transportation right-of-way, which would be from park and open space land use to transportation right-of-way, which would be to transport to the total park and open space within the CEA Analysis Area.

 With the exception of 29 to 38 full property acquisitions (depending on the Build Alternative; refer to Section 4.5 for details on the property acquisitions and relocations), the land use conversions under the Build Alternatives would primarily consist of partial property acquisitions, which are mostly strips of land from undeveloped areas or areas of landscaping and trees along the existing I-495 and I-270 transportation corridors.
 The proposed expansion of existing interstates under all of the Build Alternatives would not be expected to result in a substantial land use change to the surrounding urbanized area within the CEA Analysis Area.
 As shown in Table 4-2, one percent or less of each land use type would be impacted by the Build Alternatives.
 The extent, pace, and location of development within the CEA Analysis Area would be influenced and controlled by the respective county land development policies and plans.
 The proposed improvements would accommodate future planned growth within the CEA Analysis Area; however, future growth is not dependent on these improvements.
 I-495 and I-270 would remain access-controlled under the Build Alternatives.
-Additional analysis on the extent, pace, and location of development along the study corridors is provided in Section 4.22 of this chapter.
+Additional analysis on the extent, pace, and location of development place.